UKCloud/documentation/articles/oracle/orcl-faq.md

 ### Can I use UKCloud's Mass Data Transfer Facility to import my Oracle data?

-No, this is not currently available
+No, this service is not currently available for Oracle data.

 ### Can I have a dedicated UKCloud for Oracle Software environment?